 STA director announces legal action against prime minister

-Ljubljana, 7 May - Bojan Veselinovič, the director of the Slovenian Press Agency (STA), has announced legal action against Prime Minister Janez Janša after he implied on Twitter that Veselinovič had been involved in the "murder" of former STA editor-in-chief Borut Meško more than a decade ago.
+Ljubljana, 7 May - Bojan Veselinovič, the director of the Slovenian Press Agency (STA), has announced legal action against Prime Minister Janez Janša after he implied on Twitter that Veselinovič had been involved in the "murder" of a former STA editor-in-chief more than a decade ago.

-What Janša wrote exceeds all boundaries, Veselinovič told the current affairs show Tarča on public broadcaster TV Slovenija on Thursday evening.
+What Janša wrote exceeds all boundaries, Veselinovič told the TV Slovenija current affairs show Tarča Thursday evening.

-The decision comes after Janša wrote on Twitter on Thursday: "Incredible for 21st century EU that an accomplice in the murder of a journalist still leads the STA and gets EUR 8,500 per month.
+The decision comes after Janša wrote on Twitter today: "Incredible for 21st century EU that an accomplice in the murder of a journalist still leads the STA and gets EUR 8,500 per month.
 More than the president of the republic."

-Veselinovič said that he would press criminal charges as a private plaintiff and a civil defamation suit.
+Veselinovič said he would press criminal charges as a private plaintiff and a civil defamation suit.

-Meško was the editor-in-chief in 2007-2009 and was handed a termination notice on 3 November 2009 due to his failure to draw up strategic plans despite a prior warning.
-He died in May 2010.
+Meško had been the editor-in-chief of the STA in 2007-2007 and was handed a termination notice on 3 November 2009 due to his failure to draw up strategic plans despite a prior warning.
+He died the following year.